mineshkothari/fullstack/README.md

 The website allows you to share knowledge through the Forum, learn how to code with our extensive Courses and becoming inspired reading through the Blogs.

-### What is it for?

-This project has been developed as part of my Stream 3 project for [Code Institute](https://codeinstitute.net/)'s Full Stack Web Development course.
-Upon completion of the course, I will gain a diploma in Software Development.

 ### Who is it targeted at?

 This project is targeted at anyone who wants to be kept up-to-date with Web Development.
 Whether you're a newbie finding your feet with the very first 'Hello, World' application using nothing but HTML, or a 10-year veteran who has what it takes to build the next 'big thing', Fullstack aims to bring the community closer.